PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-12-22-holiday-attack-season.md

 # What can you do?

 *Vigilance is the Price of Freedom*, and that means *you* being vigilante.
-Don't rely the protection of your (and that of your customers and employees) information on some magic product or service.
+Don't rely the protection of your (and that of your customers, employees, and loved ones) information on some magic product or service.
 You need to understand what you need to protect and how much you need to share before deciding on how to do that.